heutelbeck/sapl-policy-engine/sapl-documentation/7_5_BundleWireProtocol.md

 critical set is covered by the manifest signature, so it cannot be stripped in transit.

+### Bundle Validity

+A bundle that is fetched successfully but is definitively invalid is handled as a configuration error rather than being retried in silence.
+This covers an invalid or missing signature, a malformed archive, a missing or unreadable `pdp.json`, secrets that cannot be unsealed, and a missing payload for a critical extension.

+For each such bundle the client reports a configuration error for the affected pdpId.
+It keeps serving the last successfully loaded configuration and marks that pdpId `STALE`.
+When there is no last-good configuration to keep, the pdpId goes to `ERROR` and fails closed, so its decisions are `INDETERMINATE`.
+The failure and a human-readable reason appear in the client health status, and the bundle is re-evaluated when its content changes (a new ETag).
+This is distinct from a transient transport error such as a timeout or a `5xx`, which the client retries silently and which does not emit a configuration error.

 ### Security Considerations

 #### Transport Security